ytisf/theZoo/README.md

 - [ ] Package releases.

 If you have any suggestions or malware that you have indexed (in the manner laid out in the documentation) please send it to us to - thezoo-submissions [a-t] morirt [.d0t.] com - so we can add it for everyone's enjoyment.

+## Shout outs

+- Thanks to @LogoiLab for the licensing change submission.